Traditions and Festivals

 The Forkbeard seemed lost in thought.
 I assumed he was trying to think of ways to strengthen the Blue Tooth’s oath.
 It seemed to me a mighty oath already.
-I thought it
+I thought it quite sufficient.

 “And, too, I swear,” said Svein Blue Tooth, “by the bronze of my ladles and the bottoms of my butter pans”

 “That will not be necessary,” said the Forkbeard, generously.